Tag

 By | Serial | No Comments

-The Omelette Man was Manny Valdez, an East LA native who put hot sauce on everything: eggs, donuts, french fries, ice cream – He kept little packets of the stuff in his car and his desk drawer.
-It’s what he first noticed about Rhea – her triple use of Tabasco, Verde and Cholula.
-The second thing was the way she alluded to food with sex.
-Valdez published a little local throwaway rag, “The Hollywood Pulse.”
-It was one of those freebies stacked at the grocery stores that featured blurbs on local events, local politics and food – covering stuff like the chorizo at Yucca Meats, traffic on Franklin and the craft fair at Cheramoya Elementary.
-His aging food reviewer was growing partial to “senior specials” which was a valid market but Valdez wanted to “tart up” the Pulse – make it more hip – to try and get in some new advertisers and more classifieds.
+The second thing was the way she alluded to food and sex.
+Valdez published a little throwaway rag, “The Hollywood Pulse.”
+It was one of those freebies stacked at the neighborhood stores and eateries that featured blurbs on local events, local politics and food – covering topics like the chorizo at Yucca Meats, traffic on Sunset and the craft fair at Michlortenia Elementary.
+His aging food reviewer was growing partial to “senior specials” which was a valid market but Valdez wanted to “tart up” the Pulse – make it more hip – to try and get in some new advertisers and more classifieds, which made up the bulk of the bi-weekly paper.
 He needed a new reviewer and he needed an angle.
-This Rhea chick could be it.
-It also looked like she was a low-rent eater.
-That was definitely a must.
+This Rhea chick might be it.
+It also looked like she was a low-rent eater – definitely a must.

 “A cheap food writer.”
 He specified.

 “Cheap food or cheap writer?”
-Rhea asked him, already let down before she even got the job.
+Rhea asked, already let down before she even got the job.

 “Both.”
 Valdez answered.

-“Five bucks?
-Rhea challenged him, “You’re talking a short stack, or a half-side of Mee Grob or a family sized payday and a Yoo Hoo at 7-11.”
+“Ten bucks?
+Rhea challenged him, “You’re talking three Guisados, or maybe a side of Mee Grob or a family sized payday and a Yoo Hoo at 7-11.”
+She pointed out.

 “I heard things.”